Shonei/SummerProjects/LinkedListClass/README.txt

 at this point I wont be able to make something that will be usable in the future.
 I wanted a linked list class that I will be able to use alter on but this wont work as i want it.

+12/06/2016
+I could leave it unfinished so I continueued working on the linked list.
+At this point I have something that might be considered a list.
+Howevver there are many things i dont understand.

+I dont know why the print functioons in the linked list dont print the head and tail.
+The same goes for the length method as well.

+I will leave  it be for now and revisit it later once i get proffesional help.

+The idea is that I provide some of the basic methods in the linked  list and then with inheritence other methods can be added. also if A different node class is used it should not break the linked list.
+However that is not true for now because the linked list class I am using doesnt offer a default constructor.
+So the constructur will have to be changed in the future.